-American Idol Crowns Its Season 16 Winner!
-The Champion Is ...
+American Idol Crowns Its Winner — and Caleb Lee Hutchinson and Maddie Poppe Reveal They're Dating!

 “No one said I couldn’t,” Perry told reporters after the show.

-The star wowed the audience week after week with her highly-anticipated and entertaining performances of classics including Simon & Garfunkel’s “Homeward Bound,” Prince’s “Nothing Compares 2 U,” and Carrie Underwood’s “I Told You So.”
+The star wowed the audience week after week with her highly anticipated and entertaining performances of classics including Simon & Garfunkel’s “Homeward Bound,” Prince‘s “Nothing Compares 2 U,” and Carrie Underwood‘s “I Told You So.”

 Monday’s finale included performances from the three judges, as well as Bebe Rexha, Darius Rucker, Gary Clark Jr., Nick Jonas and Mustard, Patti LaBelle, Yolanda Adams, Kermit the Frog, and the top 10 finalists.